telerik/winforms-docs/controls/gridview/grouping/events.md

 ---
 title: Events
-page_title: Events | RadGridView
+page_title: Events - WinForms GridView Control
-description: This article shows how one can use the GroupByChanged and GroupByChanging events to control the groping operation.
+description:Learn how to use the GroupByChanged and GroupByChanging events to control the groping operation.
 slug: winforms/gridview/grouping/events
 tags: events
 published: True